-• To change the gateway name of an existing gateway configuration, specify the gateway name and a new name; then press the [Rename] function key.
-The previously configured name is replaced, and the screen displays the new name in a display field under the label Configured Gateways. • To delete an existing gateway configuration specify the gateway name, then press the [Delete] function key.
-Press the [Delete] function key again to confirm the deletion.
-The previously configured name is deleted and is no longer displayed in a display field under the label Configured Gateways.
-Fields Gateway name Enter a name to represent this node's partner gateway half, through which one or more remote networks can be reached.
+specify the g function key he gateway name of an existing gateway configuration, gateway name and a new name; then press the [Rename] y.
+The previously configured name is replaced, and the ays the new name in a display field under the label Gateways. name, then key again to existing gateway configuration specify the gateway press the [Delete] function key.
+Press the [Delete] function confirm the deletion.
+The previously configured name is is no longer displayed in a display field under the label Gateways.
+Fields Gateway name e Enter a name to represent this node's partner gateway half, through which one or more remote networks can be reached.
 Using the remote node's node name may help you keep track of gateways.
 A gateway name can contain as many as eight alphanumeric characters.
 The first character must be alphabetic.
 New name (Required only when renaming an existing gateway half.)
 Enter the name of an existing gateway in the gateway name field and enter a new gateway name in this field.
 Press the [Rename] function key.
 This new gateway name is used in place of the current gateway name for an existing gateway configuration.
 The name can contain as many as eight alphanumeric characters.
 The first character must be alphabetic.

 The Neighbor Gateway Reachable Networks screen (#158) is used to enter internet routing information.
 It supplies the internet address of a neighbor internet gateway, lists addresses of remote networks which are reachable through that gateway, and gives the distances to those remote networks.
 For the gateway half NI there is only one neighbor gateway: the partner gateway half.
-The screen in Figure 12-12 is displayed when you select a gateway name at the Neighbor Gateways screen (Figure 12-11) and press the [Add] or [Modify] function key.
+The screen in Figure 10-12 is displayed when you select a gateway name at the Neighbor Gateways screen (Figure 10-11) and press the [Add] or [Modify] function key.
 It is also displayed when you type the path name: